In Depth: Deep Muscles

 Some deep muscles of the arm include:

-- Flexor digitorum profundis: This long forearm muscle flexes the wrist and fingers.
+- Flexor digitorum profundus: This long forearm muscle flexes the hand and fingers.

 - Extensor pollicis brevis: Another important thumb muscle, this one acts in conjunction with the abductor pollicis longus to extend and bend the thumb outward.